1. Introduction

 The data controllers can appoint a data processor who carries out their processing activities.
 The data processor should ensure that any such processing activities are done in accordance with the purposes specified by the data controller.
 Additionally, the processing should also comply with the provisions of PDPL.

-The data controller must keep a detailed record of all their personal data processing activities.
-The data controller is also required to give the data subject access to the personal data processed on them along with the track record of processing activities related to their data in accordance with the period of storage.
+The data controller must keep a detailed record of all personal data processing activities.
+The data controller is also required to give the data subject access to the personal data processed on them and a track record of processing activities related to their data in accordance with the period of storage.

-PDPL allows data controllers in Indonesia to transfer personal data to other data controllers and processors outside the jurisdiction of Indonesia as far as certain conditions are met.
+PDPL allows data controllers in Indonesia to transfer personal data to other data controllers and processors outside Indonesia as long as certain conditions are met.
+These conditions include:

-• In case such measures are not in place, the data controller must obtain the data subject's permission whose data is to be transferred.
+- If such measures are not in place, the data controller must obtain the consent of the relevant data subject.

 The PDPL provides exceptions to some of the data controllers or processors' processing activities on stipulated conditions.
-Firstly, if the activities involve national defense or security interests.
-Secondly, if the processing involves the interests of the law enforcement process or the interest of the public in the context of state administration.
+First, if the activities involve national defense or security interests.
+Second, if the processing involves the interests of the law enforcement process or the interests of the public in the context of state administration.

 Finally, if the processing encompasses the interests of supervision of the financial services sector, monetary, payment systems, and financial system stability carried out in the context of state administration.
 If the organization’s processing activities involve any of these, it can be exempted from the following obligations: